RikaIljina/PortfolioProject2/README.md

 - [ ] Add a timer on quiz cards to limit the time players can think about a question
 - [ ] Implement user authentication and let users access their personal profiles
 - [ ] Add an all-time highscore to show players with most wins
-- [ ] Add statistics to show how knowledgable a user is in what categories
+- [ ] Add statistics to show how knowledgeable a user is in what categories
 - [ ] Add an online multiplayer

 ### Known bugs